mytardis/mytardis/docs/ref/transfer.rst

         * 'remote' the path part of the url for SCP commands
         * 'local' the local file path for SCP commands

+      For examples, refer to the defaults in the source code.